-Operating the unit in a structure that is not complete (either as part of new construction or renovation) will void the warranty.
+Damage to the unit caused by operating the unit in a structure that is not complete (either as part of new construction or renovation) is not covered under the warranty.

 Refer to the unit Specification Sheet for the recommended indoor model selection.
-NOTE: This unit must be used with a purchased single stage room thermostat with 24 VAC control circuitry.
+NOTE: This unit must be used with a purchased two stage room thermostat with 24 VAC control circuitry.